Identifying Causal Effects in Experiments with Spillovers and Non-compliance

-We apply our methods to experimental data from \cite{crepon2013}, who study a large-scale labor market intervention in France.
-The program offered job-placement services to young adults, under a randomized saturation design across cities (labor markets).
-Comparing employment outcomes of un-offered individuals between cities where no one was offered the program and cities with a positive number of program offers, this study estimates intent-to-treat effects that suggest labor market displacement (negative spillovers).
-Using the estimators we propose here, we go further and recover direct and indirect causal treatment effects of program take-up for compliers, and spillovers for never-takers.
-We find large negative indirect effects for compliers, a more vulnerable sub-population than never takers based on their observed characteristics at baseline.
+We apply our methods to experimental data from \cite{crepon2013}, a large-scale randomized saturation experiment carried out across French labor markets that offered job-placement services to young adults.
+In particular, we estimate direct and indirect treatment effects of program take-up for compliers (the treated) and spillovers for never-takers (the untreated).
+We find large negative indirect effects for compliers, a more vulnerable sub-population than never-takers based on their observed characteristics at baseline.
 Take-up of the program by these individuals, however, shields them from the negative spillovers induced by the increased take-up of job-placement services by others in their city.
-The never-taker sub-population, in contrast, is un-affected by such negative spillover effects.
+The never-taker sub-population, in contrast, is unaffected by such negative spillover effects.
 Our results go beyond the intent-to-treat effects estimated by \cite{crepon2013}.
 Whereas they estimate the spillovers from \emph{offering} job placement services, we estimate the labor market displacement effects of \emph{providing} them.
 While we do not consider additional applications here, we believe that the methods developed in this paper can be usefully applied in a variety of other settings.\footnote{In \autoref{sec:MoreApplications} we discuss a number of recent studies with non-compliance that appear to satisfy the assumptions and data requirements of our estimators.}